Colt4D5/up-write/README.md

 - **Writing statistics**: Track daily word counts and writing time
 - **Progress visualization**: See your writing habits and productivity
 - **Goal tracking**: Set and monitor word count targets
+- **Selective word counting**: Choose which notebooks contribute to your project's word count (e.g., only chapters, not character notes or research)

 ### 👥 Character Development
 - **Character profiles**: Detailed character sheets with appearance, personality, backstory